-Northwestern University School of Law Scholarly Commons: Accessibility Statement
+Northwestern Pritzker School of Law Scholarly Commons: Accessibility Statement

 - All static pages follow U.S. Federal Government Section 508 Guidelines.

 - All static pages follow priorities 1 & 2 guidelines of the W3C Web Content Accessibility Guidelines.

 - All static pages on this site use structured semantic markup.

 H4tags for subtitles.